redox-os/book/src/ch12-04-creating-proper-pull-requests.md

     ```sh
     git push origin MY_BRANCH
     ```

+## Submitting a merge request

-14. On [Redox GitLab](https://gitlab.redox-os.org/), create a Merge Request, following the template.
+1. On [Redox GitLab](https://gitlab.redox-os.org/), create a Merge Request, following the template.
 Describe your changes. **Submit!**

-15. If your merge requests is ready, send the link on [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room.
+2. Once your merge request is ready, notify reviewers by sending the link to the [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room.

+## Incorporating feedback

+Sometimes a reviewer will request modifications.
+If changes are required:

+1. Reply or add a thread to the original merge request notification in the [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room indicating that you intend to make additional changes.

+   **Note**: It's best to avoid making large changes or additions to a merge request branch, but if necessary, please indicate in chat that you will be making significant changes.
+2. Mark the merge request as "Draft" before pushing any changes to the branch being reviewed.
+3. Make any necessary changes.
+4. Reply on the same thread in the [Redox Merge Requests](https://matrix.to/#/#redox-mrs:matrix.org) room that your merge request is now ready.
+5. Mark the merge request as "Ready"

+This process communicates that the branch may be changing, and prevents reviewers from expending time and effort reviewing changes that are still in progress.

 ## Using GitLab web interface